MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/02-1-Ingest-a-dataset.md

 ---
 lab:
   title: 'Lab 2.1: Ingest a dataset'
+  description: As Project Manager for Contoso Retail, you will create a unified customer profile by ingesting key sources of customer data and following the Map, Match, and Merge process.
+In this lab, we will ingest data.
+In the next lab, we will unify the data.
+  duration: 130 minutes
+  level: 300
+  islab: true
 ---

 # Module 2: Ingest data into Dynamics 365 Customer Insights - Data